ElektorLabs/Arduino/README.md

 Bootloaders for all supported boards and processors are provided in the package.
 You can burn them with the Arduino as ISP sketch (or any other supported ISP programmer for that matter).

-Everything has been tested with Arduino IDE 1.6.5 and 1.6.6.
+Everything has been tested with Arduino IDE 1.6.7.